Tell us about your search experience on the TGA website - complete our short survey

 About the Principles

-The Essential Principles (the Principles) are legislative requirements relating to safety and performance characteristics of medical devices, including in vitro diagnostic (IVD) devices.
-The Principles are in Schedule 1 of the Therapeutic Goods (Medical Devices) Regulations 2002 (the Regulations).
+The Essential Principles are safety and performance requirements for medical devices, including in vitro diagnostic (IVD) devices.
+The Principles are in Schedule 1 of the Therapeutic Goods (Medical Devices) Regulations 2002 .

 Three key pillars